The Writing Process: Revising, Editing, and Proofreading

 Have you ever come across a piece of writing that should have been enjoyable or informative, but instead, its disorganized nature or numerous typos left you feeling disappointed and distracted?
 This is the consequence of poor editing and underscores the importance of refining your manuscript.

 Now that you've drafted all the sections of your manuscript, it's time to add some polish to make it really shine.
-Achieving this level of excellence is not a one-and-done effort, but rather a multi-step process that requires revising, editing, and proofreading.
+Achieving this level of excellence is not a one-and-done effort, but rather a multi-step process that requires revising, proofreading and editing.

 You may be asking “Why is it so important to approach these steps separately?”
 Let’s start by looking at some of their general characteristics: